Techtonica/curriculum/projects/final-project/README.md

 - [ ] Clarify your code comments.
 - [ ] Add setup instructions to your repo's README, and make any updates so it reflects the current state of the app.
 Don't forget a screenshot!
 - [ ] Have 1 code review and PR with your mentor and 1 PR partner (these need to be two separate PRs).
+- [ ] Ensure you have at least 50 commits (closer to 200 is better).
 - [ ] Present final project to cohort!

 ### Week 5 Milestones